kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0014 Rules implementing the equal access to justice act of 1980.md

 \(d\) The reasonable cost of any study, analysis, engineering report, test, project, or similar matter prepared on behalf of a party may be awarded, to the extent that the charge for the service does not exceed the prevailing rate for similar services, and the study or other matter was necessary for preparation of the applicant's case.

-\(e\) Fees may be awarded only for work performed after the issuance of a complaint, or in the Default Adjudicative Process for a protest or contract dispute under part 17 of this chapter and the AMS.
+\(e\) Fees may be awarded only for work performed after the issuance of a complaint, or in the Default Adjudicative Process for a protest or contract dispute under [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md|part 17 of this chapter]] and the AMS.

 \[Amdt.
 13-18, 53 FR 34655, Sept.
 7, 1988, as amended by Amdt.
 14-1, 55 FR 15131, Apr.
 20, 1990; Amdt.
 14-03, 64 FR 32935, June 18, 1999\]